Living Proof—Part 1

 We can pick it up there next time.

 About what He did for you that day He hung on the cross?

 He was a worthy sacrifice for all of us because He chose to live a perfect life here on earth—and, you just know that Satan was constantly at work trying to snare Him.
 Still, he never did one single thing to displease His Father.
-He laid down His life willingly to bridge the gap between us and God.
+That made him a worthy sacrifice and He laid down His life willingly to bridge the gap between us and God.

 If you have not asked Him into your heart to be your bridge to the Father, I hope you do it now.
 It's so simple.
 Tell God that you realize that you've done things in your life that you know were wrong.
 Tell Him that you believe that Jesus is His Son and that He died on the cross to take on the sin of the world—your sin.
 Tell Him you want Jesus to be your Lord and Savior.

 That's it... as far as the prayer is concerned.
 The next step is to tell someone about your decision.

 If you have asked Jesus into your heart, I hope you take some time to revive your spirit.
 We can all use that now and again. 🤗